-We’re heading into gardening season on the West Coast and I’m already looking forward to the warm months to come spent outside digging in the dirt.
+We’re heading into gardening season on the West Coast and I’m already looking forward to the warm months to come spent outside digging in the dirt as well as spending time in somewhere similar to these utility sheds just enjoying the summer.
 For the past few years we’ve planted edible gardens and last year was the first full season of us planting our two raised box gardens full; everything from kale to peas.
 Will and I both enjoy gardening and the output from all our hard work, and we’ve enjoyed teaching Ari about gardening and plants the past two Summers.
 Gardening is definitely a labour of love, but you can enjoy it on as big or as small of a scale as you like.
 I joke that our back yard is my favourite room of the house in Spring and Summer and soaking up the Vitamin D in our backyard is one of my favourite ways to unwind.
 We have big plans this year which I can’t wait to share with you, the biggest task we have to getting the Tree Company Smyrna, GA to take out one of the big, old trees to the back of our garden.

 With Ari turning four this year, we’re looking forward to her helping even more in the garden, even if it’s only simple tasks, it’s something she loves and a great opportunity to teach her about growing food and nature.
 Our goal is to grow organic food and make the most of homegrown eats through the Spring and Summer, while also teaching our kids a love and appreciation for the outdoors and letting them be a part of the process.
 You don’t need a lot of space to enjoy gardening- pots, containers, and vertical gardens are all great small- space options- and there are methods to make the most of even small garden plots.
 Even if gardening isn’t a passion- maybe it’s something you just want to dapple in- or want to teach your kids about how plants grow, I thought I’d round- up some reading material to kickstart gardening season.